Study Abroad Policy & FAQs

 Can I get financial aid to cover my international experience?

-University financial aid can only be used for certain Florida Tech-sponsored international programs—such as Oxford Summer Study Abroad, Madrid, Netherlands, or the Biology International Field Experiences.
+University financial aid (loans only) can only be used for certain Florida Tech-sponsored international programs—such as the Oxford Summer Study Abroad, Netherlands, or the Biology International Field Experiences.
 This kind of financial aid is a loan; there are no grants or Florida Tech sponsored scholarships to pay for your study abroad experience.
+If you participate in an approved semester or yearlong program, you may be eligible to use your federal and state financial aid including Pell Grant, Stafford Loan, Parent Plus Loan.

 Can I get a paid internship in another country?
 Would I need to speak the language?